Optimization problems in graphs with locational uncertainty: Introduction

 \section{Introduction}

-Research in combinatorial optimization has provided efficient algorithms to solve a large variety of complex discrete decision problems, providing exact or near-optimal solutions in reasonable amounts of time.
-The applications are countless, ranging from logistics (network design, facility location, $\ldots$) to scheduling, including even important data science applications such as clustering.
-Many of these applications amount to select a subset of edges of a graph $G=(V,E)$ among a family of feasible subsets $\F$ and that minimizes its total weight.
-Among those, we focus on spatial graphs on a given metric space $(\Metric, d)$, where each vertex~$i$ is assigned a position~$u_i\in\Metric$ and the cost of set $F\in\F$ is given by $\sum_{\{i,j\}\in F} d(u_i,u_j)$, leading to the combinatorial optimization problem
+Research in combinatorial optimization has provided efficient algorithms to solve many complex discrete decision problems, providing exact or near-optimal solutions in reasonable amounts of time.
+The applications are countless, ranging from logistics (network design, facility location, $\ldots$) to scheduling.
+In this paper, we are interested in the class $\PBFAMILY$ of deterministic combinatorial optimization problems that amount to selecting a feasible set of edges in a given graph $\GG=(\VV,\EE)$ and that minimizes the sum of edge-weights.
+Any $\Pi\in \PBFAMILY$ represents a specific problem, such as the shortest path or the minimum spanning tree problem.
+We consider further that $\GG$ is a spatial graph embedded into a given metric space $(\Metric, d)$.
+Each vertex~$i$ is assigned a position~$u_i\in\Metric$ so the weight of each edge $\{i,j\}$ is given by its distance $d(u_i,u_j)$.
+Denoting by $\X\subseteq\{0,1\}^{|\EE|}$ the set of feasible vectors for a given instance, any $\Pi\in\PBFAMILY$ corresponds to a combinatorial optimization problem of the form

-Problem~\eqref{eq:CO} encompasses many applications, such as network design, facility location, and clustering.
+Problem~\ref{eq:CO} encompasses many applications, such as network design and facility location.
 These are typically subject to data uncertainty, be it because of the duration of the decision process, measurement errors, or simply lack of information.
-One successful framework that has emerged to address uncertainty is robust optimization~\citep{ben1998robust}, modeling the uncertain parameters with convex sets, such as polytopes, or finite sets of points, among which combinatorial robust optimization focuses on discrete robust optimization problems~\citep{BertsimasS03,BuchheimK18,kasperski2016robust,kouvelis2013robust}.
+One successful framework that has emerged to address uncertainty is robust optimization~\citep{ben1998robust}, where the uncertain parameters are modeled with convex sets such as polytopes, or with finite sets of points.
+Many authors have focused more particularly on robust discrete optimization problems see~\cite{BertsimasS03,BuchheimK18,kasperski2016robust,kouvelis2013robust} and the references therein.
 We enter this framework by considering the model where the positions of the vertices are subject to uncertainty, therefore impacting the distances among the vertices.
-The resulting problem thus seeks to find the feasible subgraph that minimizes its worst-case sum of distances.
-Formally, we introduce for each vertex $i\in V$ the set of possible locations as the uncertainty set $\U_i \subseteq \Metric$.
-Using the notations $\u=(u_1,\ldots,u_{|V|})$ and $\UU=\times_{i\in V}\U_i$, the general problem considered in this paper can be cast as
+The resulting problem thus seeks to find a feasible set of edges that minimizes its worst-case sum of distances.
+Formally, we introduce for each vertex $i\in \VV$ the set of possible locations as the uncertainty set $\U_i \subseteq \Metric$ of cardinality $\nU{i}=|\U_i|$.
+We consider that there is no correlation between the positions of the different vertices, so a scenario is given by the tuple $\u=(u_1,\ldots,u_{|\VV|})$ which belongs to the set $\UU=\times_{i\in \VV}\U_i$.
+Then, given $\Pi\in\PBFAMILY$, we study in this paper the \emph{locational robust counterpart} of problem $\Pi$, formally defined as